KnowledgeForwardSolutions/CheckDigits.Net/README.md

 ### ISO/IEC 7064 MOD 11-2 Algorithm

-The ISO/IEC 7064 MOD 11-2 algorithm is suitable for use with numeric strings.
-It generates a single check character that is either a decimal digit or an supplementary 'X' character.
+The ISO/IEC 7064 MOD 11-2 algorithm is a pure system algorithm (with modulus 11 and radix 2) that is suitable for use with numeric strings.
+It generates a single check character that is either a decimal digit or a supplementary 'X' character.

 #### Details